Table of Contents

 Enter Main Menu as the name of the primary menu.

 In Menu Settings, check the primary Menu check box.
 Then, click on Create Menu button.
 Now, the Menus screen will change as below.
 It’s time to add menu items for the newly created primary menu.
 Checkmark on Shop Page, Cart Page, and Checkout Page, and click on Add to Menu button.

 Rearrange the menu items so that it appears as in the below screen.
-After that click on Save Menu button.
+After that click on the Save Menu button.

 Visit your site and check the header area.
 It should appear like this:

-Set up customized Homepage
+Set up a customized Homepage